Vegnics/SimpleDressingHMR/README.md

 More Human Pose Estimation models can be downloaded from the Ultralytics website: https://docs.ultralytics.com/tasks/pose/

-Check the repo about HMR (*Domain Analysis of End-to-end Recovery of Human Shape and Pose*), from Alessandro Russo, at
+Check the repo about HMR (*Domain Analysis of End-to-end Recovery of Human Shape and Pose*), from Alessandro Russo, at: https://github.com/russoale/hmr2.0

 The textures employed in this project were taken from the **SMPLitex** project.
 Check its website to download more interesting textures: https://dancasas.github.io/projects/SMPLitex/SMPLitex-dataset.html